ferrangarciarovira/VaR-Volatility-Models/README.md

 - Rough / Fractional volatility models
 - SABR model

-We evaluate how these affect VaR estimation and risk management decisions based on real market data.
+We evaluate how these affect VaR estimation based on real market data.

 ## Methodology

 - Theoretical derivation of VaR using the Black-Scholes framework.
 - Implementation of:
-  - **Merton's Jump Diffusion Model**
+  - **Jump Diffusion Models (Merton and Kou)**
-  - **Rough Volatility (e.g., using fractional Brownian motion)**
+  - **Rough Volatility (using fractional Brownian motion)**
+  - **SABR Model**
 - Empirical estimation of volatility using Python.
-- Backtesting of VaR predictions and comparison of model accuracy.
+- Sensitivity analysis and robustness checks of VaR predictions and model performance.

 ## Structure
 ```text